pivot-access-ltd/bma-offline-docs/src/how-to-do-a-fresh-install-of-maas-5128.md

 The minimum "xx.yy" required for MAAS 3.2 is "20.04," code-named "focal."

-If you are currently running Ubuntu bionic 18.04 LTS, you can upgrade to focal 20.04 LTS with the following procedure:

-1. Upgrade the release:
+2. If you're not running focal, pgrade the release:

 ```
 sudo do-release-upgrade --allow-third-party
 ```

-2. Accept the defaults for any questions asked by the upgrade script.
+3. Accept the defaults for any questions asked by the upgrade script.

-3. Reboot the machine when requested.
+4. Reboot the machine when requested.

-4. Check whether the upgrade was successful:
+5. Check whether the upgrade was successful:

 ```
 lsb_release -a